CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 From each airport, you’ll have multiple options for getting into NYC and to your hotel including public buses and taxis.
 We have taken the AirTrain several times and found it pretty simple to figure out.
 While it costs more, we always budget for an Uber upon arrival.
 It’s just easy to use, easy to find and worth it to be dropped off right in front of our hotel.

-• AirTrain to PATH: This train will take you from the airport to World Trade Center station in Manhattan and is a great option if you’re still in that area..
+• AirTrain to PATH: This train will take you from the airport to World Trade Center station in Manhattan and is a great option if you’re staying in that area.
 We actually took the PATH train during a road trip when we stayed in NJ to save money.
 For both options you can purchase your tickets in a kiosk or in the app in the airport.

 • If you’re staying in Midtown or Upper Manhattan, take the AirTrain from right inside the airport to the Jamaica Beach station.
 From here, you can hop on any subway line to get you closest to your hotel.
 The ride costs about $10.75 and is a little bit over an hour.